Regan298/Disaster-Master/Architectural Design.md

 **Concern 21: Usability for client maintenance in terms of network implementation, feature implementation and for scenario loading / scenario review files.**

 After completion of the project, the client may wish for a third party to implement new features or fix problems found in the originally deployed version.
 If the components within the project are assembled in such a way that this is difficult to do so, the client may be forced to abandon the system entirely for another option.
-To make the project more maintainable it will be constructed a way it is easier to understand.
+To make the project more maintainable it will be constructed in a way where it is easier to understand.
 A modular structure is excellent for this, as each component is simpler and easier to remove or add to the system.
 Relevant documentation will also be supplied for each component in the system, to assist future developers in understanding how they work.

 ### 4.3 Process